- ABA Groups

 Stress affects the body, as well as thoughts and emotions.
 Below are some common symptoms of stress.

-Although it’s not always possible to avoid stress, there are ways to help minimize stress.
+Although it’s not always possible to avoid stress, there are ways to help minimize stress and become more resilient.
 If you recognize signs of stress, the best way to manage and alleviate stress is to develop coping strategies.
 Some coping strategies include:

 Stress affects all people and all professions.
 Stress in the legal profession, however, is well-documented.
-Lawyers often have demanding schedules and heavy workloads, which may contribute to increased stress levels.
+Lawyers work in an adversarial system with demanding schedules and heavy workloads, which may contribute to increased stress levels.

 Lawyer assistance programs (LAPS) are available to help lawyers manage stress effectively.
 Contact your state or local LAP.